-Have you ever wondered, Why most of the Top brands don’t have SDcard slots?
-The reason is, if you use any poor or low speed SDcard it would ultimately slow down your device.
-To avoid device slow down, use a SDcard of >Class 10.
-Also scan your SDcard for corrupt or messy virus as they could be the reason behind your slow working device.
+Have you ever wondered, Why most of the top brands don’t have SD card slots?
+The reason is, if you use any lower class SD card it would ultimately slow down your device.
+To avoid such circumstances, use a SD card of >Class 10.
+Also scan your SD card for corrupt or messy virus as they could be the reason behind your slow working device.

 Try to keep your Homescreen as clean as possible.
 Filling it with tones of Widgets or Apps would slow down the device as widgets use RAM & CPU in background.
 Try to limit the widget number to 1-2 only.

 If you got your phone with tones of useless Apps pre-installed.
 They could be the reason behind your slow working device.
-As its not possible to remove those Apps without rooting.
-You can disable those Apps by navigating to Settings > Apps > Find the Apps & click on disable.
-Its equivalent to removing the Apps.
+Earlier it was not possible to remove those Apps without rooting.
+But now you can remove System bloatwares by following our method which doesn’t require root access.